General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Limitations

 \subsection{Probabilistic certification}

-Recall that our approach is based on the randomized smoothing technique, and, hence, the certified model can not be exactly evaluated.
-In our experimental setting, for the sample $x$ of class $c$, the true value of the smoothed classifier $h(x)$ is estimated as the lower bound of the Clopper-Pearson confidence interval \cite{clopper1934use} over $N_\text{max}$ samples for some confidence level $\alpha^*$.
+Recall that our approach is based on the randomized smoothing technique; hence, the certified model can not be evaluated exactly.
+In our experimental setting, for the sample $x$ of class $c$, the true value of the smoothed classifier $h_c(x)$ is estimated as the lower bound of the Clopper-Pearson confidence interval \cite{clopper1934use} over $N_\text{max}$ samples for some confidence level $\alpha^*$.
 Namely, $\hat{h}(x) = B(\alpha^*/2, n, N_\text{max}-n+1),$ where $B$ is Beta distribution, $N_\text{max}$ is the sample size and $n$ is the number of perturbations for which $f(\phi(x, \alpha^j)) > \frac{1}{2}$.
-Thus, our approach produces certificates with probability $p\ge 1-\alpha^*,$ where $\alpha^*$ is the upper bound on the probability to return an overestimated lower bound for the value $h(x).$ In our settings, $\alpha^* = 10^{-3}$ and $N_\text{max}=1000.$
+Thus, our approach produces certificates with probability $p\ge 1-\alpha^*,$ where $\alpha^*$ is the upper bound on the probability to return an overestimated lower bound for the value $h(x).$ For comparison, in our settings, we choose $\alpha^* = 10^{-3}$ and $N_\text{max}=1000.$

-Assessing the error of empirical cumulative distribution functions (ECDFs) derived from numerical methods lies beyond the focus of our study.
-While certain transformations admit analytical solutions, numerical schemes inherently carry errors.
-However, it's feasible to attain the desired precision by augmenting the sample size and refining the approximation with additional points.